amcginlay/eks-demos/doc/orchestration/README.md

 You will see the response "**Shutting down, bye...**".
 The application has now terminated and the prompt in the first terminal window has returned.
 The `/shutdown` request was successful.

-With the Dockerfile in place (NOTE this was sourced from Github before we unzipped our app) we can containerize and run the app as follows.
+With the Dockerfile in place (this was sourced from Github before we unzipped our app) we can containerize and run the app as follows.
 ```bash
 docker build -t boot-orch ~/environment/eks-demos/src/boot-orch/
 docker run --detach --rm -p 8081:8080 boot-orch